Back in 2014, I flew down from NYC to Chatham, Virginia to see Gray Cook for an 1-on-1 fitness assessment.

-Gray is the author of Movement and the co-creator of the Functional Movement Screen, which are among his most notable contributions.
+Gray is the author of Movement (affiliate link) and the co-creator of the Functional Movement Screen, which are among his most notable contributions.
 He is in a league of his own for helping professional athletes to navy seals to grandmas to weekend warriors improve their functional fitness.

 After my assessment with Gray (which is a story for another time), he gave me several educational DVD’s & workbooks.
 One of the courses was “Kettlebells From The Ground Up”, which is a 2-hour DVD and 36-page manual on just the Turkish get-up!